albertzhong-95/hanzhong-portfolio/README.md

 I am about to become an cybersecurity consultant in August this year, this job requires me do a lot presentation to my clients, so I wish to learn how to present my thoughts and numbers better.

 # Portfolio
-live link to future work: https://albertzhong-95.github.io/Telling-Story-with-Data/
+live link to future work: [github ]https://albertzhong-95.github.io/Telling-Story-with-Data/